Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Introduction

 \section{Introduction}

-Stochastic control problems driven by the Brownian filtration are often formulated in continuous-time, while their numerical resolution typically requires a discrete-time approximation amenable to dynamic programming.
-In the Markovian case, this passage is classical and leads to a large numerical literature based on dynamic programming (see e.g. \cite{bertsekas}), regression methods, and more recently deep learning (see e.g. \cite{hure}).
+Stochastic control problems driven by the Brownian filtration are often formulated in continuous-time on a compact interval $[0,T]$, while their numerical resolution typically requires a discrete-time approximation amenable to dynamic programming.
+In the Markovian case, this passage is classical and leads to a large numerical literature based on dynamic programming (see e.g. \cite{bertsekas}), regression methods, and more recently deep learning (see e.g. \cite{hure}, \cite{Han}).
 Beyond the Markovian framework, however, the situation is substantially more delicate.
 Even when the underlying noise is a Brownian motion, the controlled state may be fully non-Markovian in the sense that one cannot reduce it to a Markovian situation without adding infinitely many degrees of freedom.
-This is the typical situation found in controlled systems driven by fractional Brownian functionals or rough stochastic volatility models (see e.g. \cite{rvol}).
+This is the typical situation found in controlled systems driven by fractional Brownian functionals or rough stochastic volatility models (see e.g. \cite{BankBayerHagerRiedelNauen2025}, \cite{rvol}).
 In such cases, the value process cannot in general be reduced to a finite-dimensional deterministic equation, and the construction of implementable numerical schemes for near-optimal controls remains a major challenge.
+In fact, any attempt to approximate optimal strategies along $[0,T]$ via naive discretization schemes driven by Brownian samples $\{B(t_i)\}_{i=1}^{N_T}$ over refining partitions $0=t_0 < t_1 < \ldots < t_{N_T}=T$ with size $N_T$ will end up in sub-optimal solutions and suffers from curse of dimensionality.

 Based on a series of papers \cite{LEAO_OHASHI2017.1}, \cite{LEAO_OHASHI2013} and \cite{LEAO_OHASHI2017.2}, \cite{leaoohashi} developed a general approximation methodology for continuous-time control problems driven by controlled states adapted w.r.t. a given multi-dimensional Brownian motion $B$.
 Their philosophy is to project the original system onto a discrete-type skeleton generated by the Brownian hitting time

 and by solving a suitable backward dynamic programming equation for the corresponding embedded control problem as $\epsilon\downarrow 0$.
-That result shows that, for fixed discretization level $\epsilon$, solving the embedded dynamic programming equation along $m$ steps (see (\ref{ektsteps})) yields near-optimal controls for the original continuous-time (possibly fully non-Markovian) problem as $\epsilon\downarrow 0$.
+That result shows that, for fixed discretization level $\epsilon$, solving the embedded dynamic programming equation (\ref{valuefunc}) along $m$ steps (see (\ref{ektsteps})) yields near-optimal controls for the original continuous-time (possibly fully non-Markovian) problem as $\epsilon\downarrow 0$.

 The purpose of the present paper is to develop a concrete Monte Carlo methodology for the embedded backward dynamic programming equation (\ref{valuefunc}) arising from the discrete skeleton of \cite{leaoohashi}, with particular emphasis on fully non-Markovian continuous-time control problems.
 Our objective is to construct a deep-learning-based numerical scheme that is simultaneously feasible for complex path-dependent systems, scalable for repeated learning and recalibration, and robust under parametric model uncertainty.
 In the framework proposed here, these requirements are addressed through a model-based stochastic control methodology in which importance sampling is a structural ingredient of both the training design and the adaptive updating procedure for mitigating model risk parameters.